pewill-msft/spa-app-on-behalf-of-flow/README.md

 ### API-02
-Create an Entra ID App Registration for the API-02 App
+Create an Entra ID App Registration for the API-02 API
 ![image](https://github.com/pewill-msft/spa-app-on-behalf-of-flow/assets/105436708/1bf0590e-3b8f-42a7-94f4-7524277488bc)

 Use the following settings